christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **Epigraph**

-*So Moses made a bronze snake and put it up on a pole.
-Then when anyone was bitten by a snake and looked at the bronze snake, they lived.* - Numbers 21:9
+*And the Lord sent fiery serpents among the people, and they bit the people; and much people of Israel died ...
+And the Lord said unto Moses, make thee a fiery serpent, and set it upon a pole: and it shall come to pass, that every one that is bitten, when he looketh upon it, shall live.
+And Moses made a serpent of brass, and put it upon a pole, and it came to pass, that if a serpent had bitten any man, when he beheld the serpent of brass, he lived.* -
+Numbers 21:9 (the "serpents" in that passage were the Scythians)

 ---